 planning?
 Which should I include in my Action Plans in Shadow-Planner?

-Only full- and part-time Penn employees are loaded from Penn Community into Shadow-Planner.
-If others in your organization will execute part of your Mission Continuity Plan—for example, students or contractors—you may enter their contact information manually into Shadow-Planner so they can be selected for use in a plan.
+IOnly full- and part-time Penn employees are loaded from the Penn Directory into Shadow-Planner.
+If you need to add someone else--for example, students, contractors, or third-party partners--you may enter their contact information manually into Shadow-Planner so they can be selected for use in a plan.
 Please be aware that you are responsible for keeping this contact information up to date if you choose to add individuals to Shadow-Planner, including their removal if they are no longer associated with the University.

 How do I find out who my MC Representative is?

 Refer to the updated Mission Continuity Representatives pagefor a list of Mission Continuity Representatives.

 What is the difference between an Action and a Procedure?